-We perform Stone Massage during October through April, or the Fall and Winter months.
+We perform Stone Massages October through April, or the Fall and Winter months.
 We use a clean set of stones for each client.
-The stones are heated, oiled and used as an extension of the hands as they are effleuraged up and down the arms and legs, for example.
-Effleurage is a Swedish massage stroke where an open handed stroked is meant to warm the surface of skin and the muscles beneath.
+The stones are heated, oiled, and used as an extension of the hands as they are effleuraged up and down the arms and legs, for example.
+Effleurage is a Swedish massage stroke where an open handed stroke is meant to warm the surface of skin and the muscles beneath.
 The stones can be turned on their sides and used to friction areas where adhesions have formed.
 This happens in the lower back due to long periods of sitting and not enough time to rest or stretch.
 The fascia (or the under-lying tissue) become bunched making certain movements like walking easier to maneuver on one side versus the other.
-One of the hips may be feel tired and stuck and it all has to do with everything being connected.
+One of the hips may feel tired and stuck; it all has to do with everything being connected.

 Continue reading How Are the Basalt Stones Used in Stone Massage Sanitized? →